dan-nadler/rust-budget/README.md

 Optionally include `--excel path/to/excel_output.xlsx` to write the time series of cash flows and account balance to an excel file.

 # Plans for the future
 - Basic portfolio management and investment forecasts
 - Monte carlo forecasting
+- Web API
+- Better Excel outputs

+# Other thoughts
+- Integrating the API with ChatGPT might be neat if it works well
+- Polars is probably required for a monte carlo simulation
+- Could Excel exports include pre-built charts and formulas?